Before you begin

 contains the word(s) 1

-Returns a result which contains the word or words entered.
+Returns a result which contains a word that starts with the value entered.
 Note that the full text search does not support special characters such as @, #, $.

 contains the sentence 1

-Returns one or more results which contain the sentence entered.
+Returns a result which contains the sentence entered.

 is equal to